marcschaer93/surf-taxi-backend/backend/Architecture_Guide.md

 Throws an exception immediately.
 Control is transferred to the nearest catch block up the call stack.
 Convenient when using try...catch in the calling code.

+On Login:

+Fetch user profile details (name, avatar, etc.).
+Fetch authentication tokens.
+Fetch basic information needed for the main dashboard.
+Lazy Loading/On Demand:

+Fetch additional user details (preferences, settings) when the user navigates to their profile settings.
+Fetch trip-related data when the user accesses the "My Trips" section.
+Background Fetching/Preloading:

+Periodically check for new surf requests or notifications in the background to provide real-time updates.